Musicalink/firtree_automated_test/README.md

 - If your score is less than 10/10, a repo will be created with a comparison of your binary with the official binary

 # Permission problem while launching the .sh ?
-Just do chmod 755 firtree_test and everything will go ok !
+Just do "chmod 755 firtree_test" and everything will go ok !